QoS-aware energy-efficient workload routing and server speed control policy in data centers: a robust queueing theoretic approach: QoS constraints

+First, we investigate a thinned arrival process of application $i$ entering server $j$.
+We could use the thinning operator in Theorem 6 in \citet{Bandi2015} as it provides a good approximation result of the probabilistic routing policy.
+However, if the routing probability $p_{ij}$ is small, it might lead to an overly optimistic result.
+Thus, we choose to construct the uncertainty sets of the thinned arrival process by directly deriving the mean and variance of its inter-arrival time and service workload random variables.

-First we inverstigate the thinned arrival process of application $i$ coming into server $j$.
-Server $j$ can take the request of application $i$ with probability $p_{ij}$.
-We let $T_{ij}$ denote the inter-arrival time of application $i$ to server $j$.
-Then, $T_{ij}$ can be expressed using the inter-arrival time of application $i$ to the system, $T_i$ as:
+The server $j$ can take the request of application $i$ with probability $p_{ij}$.
+Let $T_{ij}$ be a random variable denoting the inter-arrival time of application $i$ to server $j$.
+We express $T_{ij}$ using the random variable denoting the inter-arrival time of application $i$ to the system, $T_i$, as follows: